jghelani-hl/docker-demo-hl/README.md

 # Docker

-Let’s start with what Docker is and why it is a great tool for engineers.
+## Intro

 Docker is a containerization platform that allows you to package, ship and run specific applications in isolated environments.
 It does that using containers and images.

 I went to school for cooking so this example makes sense to me:

 Imagine you're a chef, and you need to cook different dishes for your customers.
-You want each dish to be prepared in its own special way, with its own ingredients and cooking techniques.
+You want each dish to be prepared in its own special way, with its own ingredients and cooking techniques and equipment.
 Then imagine that you want to build a franchise or open up pop-up locations with these same dishes and maintain quality control to ensure it always tastes the same no matter where you open your locations up.

 Docker helps with this.
 Instead of using physical pots and pans or a physical kitchen, you use virtual "containers" that can hold all the ingredients, recipes and cooking equipment needed for each dish.
 Docker containers are like self-contained kitchens that can be easily set up, used, and taken down as needed.
 Just like pop-up restaurants or franchises, you take the recipes, ingredients and equipment (or images) for your items and use them for each location (aka spin up new containers based on these images or recipes).
 It ensures that you have the same reproducible code and environments each time you spin up a container with those images.

 So what are containers and images.

-# Intro

 ## Images

 Images are like pre-built templates of your kitchen.
-It contains everything you need in order to cook a specific dish.
+It contains everything you need in order to cook a specific dish all bundled up in one template.
+You can't run docker containers without images.
+You can think of images as the recipes and equipment needed to cook a dish.
+You can create your own images or use pre-built images from Docker Hub or private repos.

 ## Containers

 When you want to cook a new dish, you create a whole new kitchen specifically just for that dish.
 Not really what you would do in real life, but in the world of Docker and containerization, we always want a container to do one specific task.
 So in this case, a container is an environment that runs an image.
 You can create as many containers as you want based on an image.
 Just like a franchise - you have your recipes and equipment as an image.
 Now you can open as many locations based on that image of recipes and equipment.
+To be more efficient in our kitchens we will talk about multi-container setups later on so that you can have one kitchen create more than just one dish.

 # Benefits